- Understanding the Postpartum Period

 - Communicating and Being a Team Player

-- Seeking Professional Help when Needed
+- Seeking Professional Help When Needed

 - Nurturing the Relationship and Bonding with Your Partner